One Too

 "One Too" is a song recorded by Canadian country artists Dallas Smith and MacKenzie Porter.
 The song was written by Tom Jordan and Mitch Thompson of Seaforth along with Rocky Block and Alyssa Vanderhym.
 Jordan produced the track with Joey Moi, while it marked the second time Porter collaborated with Smith after the track "Friends Don't Let Friends Drink Alone" from Smith's 2020 studio album Timeless.
+The song is the second single from Smith's self-titled album.

 Background

 Smith called the song a "gift" from songwriters Tom Jordan, Mitch Thompson, Rocky Block, and Alyssa Vanderhym, adding that it "strikes every chord both personally and musically".
 Porter remarked that she was excited to duet with Smith.
 She also stated that it was Smith who introduced her to her current producer Joey Moi, as well as her now-label and management team at Big Loud, back in 2016.

 Commercial performance

 "One Too" reached a peak of number six on the Billboard Canada Country chart for the week of November 5, 2022, marking Smith's first single to not reach number one since "One Drink Ago" in 2018.
 Nonetheless, it extended his run of twenty-five consecutive top ten hits since the beginning of his solo career.
 It also marked Porter's seventh top ten.
 The song peaked at number 90 on the all-genre Canadian Hot 100 for the same week, spending six weeks on the chart in total.
+It has been certified Gold by Music Canada.